ruiyangge/ruiyangge.github.io/index.md

 - **June 2024**: Our co-authored paper "Brain responses to intermittent fasting and the healthy living diet in older adults" has been published online in [Cell Metabolism](https://www.cell.com/cell-metabolism/fulltext/S1550-4131(24)00225-0) (5-year IF=31.2).
 - **March 2024**: Our CentileBrain Initiative has been highlighted by the [Brain & Behavior Research Foundation](https://bbrfoundation.org/content/imaging-based-normative-model-healthy-brain-promises-significantly-advance-mental-illness).
 - **March 2024**: Our CentileBrain technical paper "Normative modelling of brain morphometry across the lifespan with CentileBrain: algorithm benchmarking and model optimisation" has been published online in [Lancet Digital Health](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(23)00250-9/fulltext?goal=0_fb7d503c0e-6575838914-162581909) (5-year IF=27.7)!
-- **Jan 2024**: Our collaboration with the ENIGMA 22q11DS Working Group "Source-based morphometry reveals structural brain pattern abnormalities in 22q11.2 deletion syndrome" has been published online in [Human Brain Mapping](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.26553) (5-year IF=4.7)!

 <br>